MehraDhruv/Brissy-Climate-Change/README.md

 ## 📘 Overview

-**Brissy Climate Connect** is a responsive, user-centered web project developed as part of the **2008ICT: Design Thinking in IT** course at Griffith University.
-It serves as a prototype for a climate awareness website tailored for the citizens of Brisbane.
-The project incorporates accessibility, visual storytelling, and engaging interactions to spread awareness and motivate positive climate action.
+**Brissy** Climate Connect is a responsive, user-centered web prototype created for the **2008ICT: Design Thinking in IT** course at Griffith University.
+Designed for the Brisbane City Council, the project raises local climate change awareness through engaging, accessible, and educational digital experiences.

+Built using the Design Thinking methodology, the platform includes interactive features like “Take Action” tips and a donation page to promote real-world environmental involvement.
+It combines responsive web design, user research, and visual storytelling to inform and empower Brisbane citizens toward sustainable action.

 ---